 Typically, we will meet on a weekly basis.
-There may be times when meeting more than once a week is recommended.
 As you achieve your goals, we will drop to less frequent meetings.
 I will check in with you often so we can make adjustments to meeting frequency as needed.

-That depends on what you want to work on and your goals for therapy.
-Brief treatment might be as short as six sessions, while longer term therapy could last months or even years.
-We will decide together the length of treatment that will best meet your needs and is therapeutically appropriate.
+That depends on your goals for therapy.
+Brief treatment for a very specific concern might be as short as six sessions, while longer term therapy could last months or even years.

 Our first few meetings will give both of us the opportunity to get to know each other and decide if we are a good fit to work together.
+Initial meetings are usually more structured than subsequent therapy sessions.
+I will ask questions about your history and background.
 We will talk about your concerns and your goals for therapy.
 We will also discuss the therapy process and answer any questions you have.

-While every person, and session, is different there are a few things that are common in therapy.
-You are invited to talk about whatever is on your mind.
-The session is a place for you to get a break from what others think and to focus on your own thoughts, feelings, and point of view.
-My role is to listen to you, look for patterns, and encourage you to think critically about “received wisdom” from others.
-Above all, you will feel supported and understood.
+While every person, and session, is different there are a few common factors.
+Each session we will focus on what you’d like to address that day.
+The session is a place for you to take a break from others’ agendas and focus on your own thoughts, feelings and point of view.
+My role is to listen, look for patterns, and work with you to come up with new solutions to old problems.

 The honest answer – I don’t know yet.
 The most important factor in successful therapy is you, the client.
 In my experience, those who are motivated, ready to build new habits, and willing to make changes are those who benefit the most from therapy.
 A good therapeutic fit between us is also key.
 If you feel we are not a good fit, or that you would rather work with a therapist with a different approach, I will gladly refer you to a trusted colleague.